csmith/centauri/README.md

 Centauri can listen directly on a Tailscale network instead of a public TCP port, removing the need for complex configuration or sidecar containers.
-Simply change the "frontend" setting to "tailscale", supply and API key, and you're done!
+Simply change the "frontend" setting to "tailscale", supply an API key, and you're done!

 ## Configuration